Judy Waite

 Judy Waite is an author of picture books for young children and novels for young adults, as well as poetry and short stories.
-Her books have won several awards, including the English Association Best Children's Picture Book (1998) for Mouse Look Out and Children's Book Federation for Laura's Star.
+Her books have won several awards, including the English Association Best Children's Picture Book (1998) for Mouse, Look Out and Children's Book Federation for Laura's Star.

 Waite currently teaches Creative Writing at the University of Winchester.

+Biography

+Ms. Waite grew up in Fareham, Hampshire and in Singapore.
+She studied at Art College and then taught art to children.
+As of 2007, she lived in Southampton, England, and teaches creative writing in Winchester University.